Sierra Madre Occidental: 20th century

 The 1910 revolution began in Chihuahua and spread over the mountains throughout the winter of 1910–1911.
 Silver mines were forced to make payments to the rebels, but were allowed to continue operating.
 General John J. Pershing began to follow Pancho Villa in 1916 and entered the mountains; however, he received no information from the local population.
 The raids subsided by 1919, and Villa returned peacefully to the foothills.

 In order to construct irrigation projects in the lowlands below the valleys, irrigation projects were never completed in the Sonoran hills; instead, the Yaqui River was dammed in the 1930s.
 Dams continued to be constructed in the 1940s and 1950s on the Yaqui River and its tributaries with the largest reservoir, behind the Álvaro Obregón Dam completed in 1952.
 Dams were also constructed on the Mayo river.
 Because of the dams, soil condition deteriorated, and more work was required to improve soil quality.
 The mountain range was crossed by the Ferrocarril Chihuahua al Pacifico railroad, completed in 1961.
 The railroad went up for sale in 1996, but no transaction was ever completed.

+World War II and opium cultivation for morphine

+During World War II, the United States experienced shortages of medical morphine after opium supplies from Asia were disrupted by the Pacific War.
+In response, Mexican authorities, in cooperation with U.S. officials, expanded regulated opium poppy cultivation in northwestern Mexico, including rural areas surrounding Culiacán in the state of Sinaloa.
+Farmers in the mountainous regions of Sierra Madre Occidental, near the city of Culiacán, produced opium that was processed into legal morphine for wartime medical use by Allied forces.
+Although the program ended after 1945, the agricultural knowledge, smuggling routes, and local intermediary networks developed during the wartime period persisted.
+Historians and criminologists have identified these postwar networks as an early foundation for later illicit drug trafficking organizations in Sinaloa.